 Google Earth 2010

-10° 10' 60S Long 148° 41' 60E Abau Island is a small island off the southern coast of New Guinea, approximately half way between Port Moresby and Milne Bay.
-It served as the prewar administrative headquarters for the area.
+Lat 10° 10' 60S Long 148° 41' 60E Abau Island is a small island off the southern coast of New Guinea.
+Located approximately half way between Port Moresby and Milne Bay.
+Today located in Central Province in Papua New Guinea (PNG).

-In April 1942, two spotters were based at Abau: David Marsh and Hannah.
-The US Army code named Abau "Boston".
+During April 1942, two Australian spotters David Marsh and Hannah from Robinson River station were moved to Abau Island.
+The U.S. Army code named Abau Island "Boston".

 "But we had to stop at Abau to pick up a Jap Zero which had landed on the beach.
 As it was [being] lightered out on two native canoes lashed together, I was saddened by the damage that had been done to it in moving it to the Matoma.
 I took some pictures nonetheless.
 Abau plantation looked like a set for a Dorothy Lamour movie.
 I wanted to see more of it but we had to move on."

 In early May 1942, MV Matoma stopped at Abau Island while transporting surviving American airmen from three B-25 Mitchells that ditched or crashed on the south coast of New Guinea.

 During August 1942, Captain Frank P. Bender and TSgt Arnold M. Thompson crew members of B-25C "Aurora" 41-12792 crashed July 26, 1942 were aided by ANGAU and natives who took them to Abau Island for transport back to Port Moresby.

 In late August 1942, Michael, Haugland, Riley and Seffern were taken to Abau Island after bailing out of B-26 "Yankee Clipper" 4-1521 on August 7, 1942.